 Reflect in your learning log whether you have been successful in achieving this.
 You may want to test your drawings on a friend or family member.
 Do they know who it is and what traits you are trying to caricature?

-I have chosen Bob Geldof for this project.
-Originally this was because of the link with Live Aid and Ethiopia – because of the many contradictions in his personality, life and aims.
+I chose Bob Geldof for this project.
+Originally this was because of the link through Live Aid with Ethiopia which I am planning to work on for Assignment 5.
+Also because of the many contradictions in his personality, life and aims.
 And the controversy surrounding his lack of self control/plain speaking/swearing and making money off the back of charitable activity.

 Cartoonstock directory: with captions such as ‘Feed my Ego’ and ‘Multi-millionaires for economic justice’